This Is the End: Home media

 The film was released on DVD and Blu-ray on October 1, 2013.
 It was the last film to be rented by Blockbuster Video before they went out of business at 11:00 PM on November 9, 2013.

 The Blu-ray release fully contains the original short film it was based on, Jay and Seth Versus the Apocalypse, as a special feature.

 Reception

 Box office

 This Is the End grossed $101 million in North America and $25 million in other territories for a worldwide total of $127 million, against a production budget of $32–41.9 million.
 It made a net profit of $50 million, when factoring together all expenses and revenues for the film.

-The film was released in North America on June 12, 2013, alongside Man of Steel, and was projected to open to around $12 million from 3,055 theaters.
+The film was released in the United States on June 12, 2013 and was projected to open to around $12 million from 3,055 theaters.
 The film made $7.8 million on its first day and went on to debut to $20.7 million in its opening weekend (a five-day total of $33 million), finishing second at the box office behind Man of Steel ($116.6 million).
 In its second weekend it grossed $13.3 million, dropping to 4th.